nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 06.md

 I missed him between there, but then I hit him on my third one.
 Yep.
 You got him?
 Yeah.
 Alright.

+---

+### Session Play - Part 6

 Next up is gold.
 He's going to to target this guy.
 That's the only guy that he can get to.
 I was hoping.
 Sniper shield.

 Yeah.
 Did you get him?
 Oh, yeah.
 Nice.
 Alright.

-Sameer, you're up.
+Simear, you're up.
 Oh, it's my turn.
 Get my character sheet out of the way here.
 Does that shield, spell require me to cast that, like, every round?
 Didn't I didn't see a duration on it.

 Yeah.
 It's a duration of one round.
 Yep.
 K. That's what I was wanting to know.